On the Forgotten Builder and Breather and their false identification as Source.

 In this frame, the serpent is not evil.

-The one who introduces choice.
+It is the initiator, the one who introduces choice.

 Awakening is framed as “the fall”